HikmetCTK/Ai-Powered_HumanResources-DB_Management/README.md

 # About the Project
 This project is a Windows application that brings to life the theoretical knowledge learned in the Database Systems course.
 It is a simple _Human Resources Management System_ adaptation designed to be used between managers and employees.

+# Language and Tools Used
+The project has been developed in _Python_ language, _MySQL_ database was used, and _PyQt6_ GUI toolkit was used for the interface.

 # Features

 | Manager Side | Employee Side |